Cwantic/Documentation/Loads/SecondaryCases.md

 # Secondary floor response cases

     This load describes the floor response spectra for each support level.
 This analysis is used to obtain bound solutions for simple multilevel cases (including single level cases) for which the dynamic loading is entirely due to movements at the support points.
-    The "levels" are groups of support points which are moving in parallel and are entered using the level number field on support.
+    The "levels" are groups of supports which are moving in parallel and are entered using the level number field on supports.

 {: .warning }
 >Attention, to obtain the complete solution for multilevel problems, it is necessary to calculate the primary and secondary parts of the solution separately and then to combine them.

 MetaPiping will calculate the bounds for the **SECONDARY** part of the solution v(t) for displacements, rotations, forces, moments and stresses due to the dynamic support movement loading.

-When selecting **Secondary floor response cases** load type, all existing loads are listed in the combobox :
+When selecting **Secondary floor response cases**, all existing secondary floor response cases are listed in the combobox :

 ![Image](../Images/Load22.jpg)

-The loads appear with the **Case number** + **Title**.
+The cases appear with their **Case number** + **Title**.

 ## 1. General

-When editing, the definition window shows this screen :
+When editing, the definition window shows up :

 ![Image](../Images/Load23.jpg)